nus-cs2103-AY1617S1/addressbook-level4/collated/test/A0132157M reused.md

         EventsCenter.getInstance().registerHandler(this);

-        latestSavedTodoList = new TaskList(model.getTodoList()); // last saved assumed to be up to date before. helpShown = false;
+        latestSavedTodoList = new TaskList(model.getTodoList()); // last saved assumed to be up to date before. latestSavedEventList = new TaskList(model.getEventList()); // last saved assumed to be up to date before. latestSavedDeadlineList = new TaskList(model.getDeadlineList()); // last saved assumed to be up to date before. helpShown = false;
         targetedJumpIndex = -1; // non yet
     }